Special thanks to the Ohio Pork Council for sponsoring this post. As always, all opinions are my own.

 Instructions

-• MEAT MIXTURE: In a large bowl, combine the ground pork, grated yellow onion (See Note 1), minced garlic, panko, egg, heavy cream, nutmeg, allspice, pepper, and salt.
+• In a large bowl, combine ground pork, grated yellow onion (see note 1), minced garlic, panko, egg, heavy cream, nutmeg, allspice, pepper, and salt.
 Gently mix until just combined, being careful to not overwork the mixture.

-• FORM MEATBALLS: Use a 1-tablespoon measuring spoon to portion out the meat into balls.
+• Use a 1-tablespoon measuring spoon to portion out the meat into balls.
 Lightly toss the meatball between the palms of your hand to form small, round balls.
-Place on a platter or baking sheet and repeat with the remaining mixture.
-Cover and refrigerate for 1 hour to help them hold their shape while cooking.
+Place on a platter and repeat with remaining mixture.
+Cover and refrigerate 1 hour to help them hold their shape while cooking.

 Recipe Notes